- Code of Conduct

 Dancehouse is committed to transparent, timely and confidential processes, and takes all reports seriously.
-This form allows you to record and notify the correct person in the Dancehouse organisation of an incident.
+Completing an Incident Report allows you to record and notify the correct person in the Dancehouse organisation of an incident.
 Incidents may include breaches of the Dancehouse Code of Conduct, a near miss or injury, a complaint, an experience of discrimination, or a comment on these policies.

-This form can be used by anyone engaging with or at Dancehouse, including employees, hirers, users, artists and the general public.
+Incident Reports can be completed by anyone engaging with or at Dancehouse, including employees, hirers, users, artists and the general public.

-You can nominate who the form should be directed to Dancehouse Operations Manager (Olivia Hutchinson); Dancehouse Production Manager (Georgia Rann); Dancehouse CEO/Artistic Director (Joshua Wright), or Dancehouse Chair (Shelley Lasica).
+You can nominate who the form should be directed to Dancehouse Operations Manager (Jacqui Martin); Dancehouse Production Manager (Rebecca Etchell); Dancehouse CEO/Artistic Director (Joshua Wright), or Dancehouse Chair (Melanie Lane).

 You may either: